-- Pulse notification light The LED indicator notifies of a missed notification, low battery or battery is charging when the device screen is turned off.
-A blinking blue light may mean an App notification is waiting, while a blinking red light may mean the battery is low. - When device is locked Manage whether notifications can be seen when the TC51 is locked. - Show all notification content Notifications and their details display on the lock screen. - Hide sensitive notification content - Notifications display on the lock screen, but any details that could reveal private information is automatically hidden. - Don't show notifications at all Notifications do not display on the lock screen.
-Notifications display once the device is unlocked. - App notifications Modify the notification settings individually for an application.
+- Pulse notification light Blinks LED when a notification exists (default enabled). - When device is locked Manage whether notifications can be seen when the TC56 is locked.
+Options: Show all notification content (default) or Don't show notifications at all. - App notification Modify the notification settings individually for an application.
 The setting under When device is locked always takes precedence over the setting for an individual application.